stackbit-projects/thoughtful-mango-2d44f/content/pages/index.md

     features:
       - title: Benefits of holding Fantasy
         subtitle: 'Join journey this WILL be a WILD one! '
-        content: >-
+        content: >
-          After you purchase $FSY you will automatically receive $FSY tokens in your wallet (2% of every transaction is taken and re-distributed to all $FSY holders, 2% of every transaction is taken and re-distributed to all $FSY holders.
+          After you purchase $FSY you will automatically receive $FSY tokens in your wallet (2% of every transaction is taken and re-distributed to all $FSY holders.
 The burn address is also a holder; thus each transaction helps deflate the supply.)
         actions:
           - label: Learn More